PlagueHO/genai-database-explorer/README.md

 A console application that provides commands to manage Generative AI Database Explorer projects, including functions for:

-- **init-project**: Initializing a new project folder with a `settings.json` file to contain the configuration for the project.
+- **init-project**: Initializing a new project folder with a `settings.json` file to contain the configuration for the project.e!!!!
+XOX
 - **extract-model**: Extract a representation of the database schema as a **semantic model** in the **project folder** based on the `settings.json` file.
 - **data-dictionary**: Update an extracted semantic model with additional information provided from a set of data dictionary files.
 - **enrich-model**: Enrich an existing **semantic model** of a database schema in the project folder based on the `settings.json` file using Generative AI to produce an **enriched** semantic model.